The doctoral degree reform and transferring to the new degree structures

 Specialist training programmes

-The new degree requirements for doctoral programmes became valid on August 1st, 2017.
-A transition period of three and a half years has been decided on, giving students the opportunity to complete their degree following the old, major subject -specific degree requirements up until December 18, 2020, should they so wish (the transfer period has been extended from the original July date due to the corona virus situation).
+The new degree requirements for doctoral programmes became valid on August 1, 2017.
+The degree reform had a transition period of approx. three and a half years, giving students who had started before the start of the reform the opportunity to complete their degree following the old, major subject -specific degree requirements.